 It’s also a good idea to pop into your high school guidance office a few times a month to check on local scholarships.

-You can also search online with our Nitro Scholarship Search Engine and customize your search based on your field of study, your state, and more.
-Be sure to stay up to date with the database and sign up for personalized updates so we can let you know about new scholarships that may apply to you (we’re always updating our engine with new scholarships for you!).
+You can also search online with our Nitro Scholarship Search Engine and customize your search based on your field of study, your state, and other criteria.
+Be sure to stay up to date with the database and sign up for personalized updates so we can let you know about new scholarships that may apply to you.
+(We’re always updating our engine with new scholarships for you!)

 What are loans?

-Student loans are just what they sound like.
-Someone lends you money to pay for college and then you agree to pay it back over a period of several years.
+Student loans are exactly what they sound like.
+Someone lends you money to pay for college and you agree to pay it back over a period of several years.

 However, it’s important to know that not all loans are created equal.
 Not by a long shot.